nihal-h124/Portfolio_Nihal/README.md

 # Portfolio_Nihal
-A personal portfolio of mine showcasing my skills and expereriences
+A personal portfolio of mine showcasing my skills and experiences